iliapopov17/NGS-Handbook/01_Quality_Control/README.md

 We will use the `FastQC` program to assess the quality of the raw sequencing data.

+## Instruction
+- Language: `bash`
+- IDE: `VSCode` / `Jupyter Notebook` / `Terminal`

+You can run commands below in your terminal.<br>
+Or if you want to write a beautiful & convenient to read laboratory journal you can use `VSCode` or `Jupyter Notebook`.
+In that case write `!` in the beggining of each cell to make it understand `bash` commands.

 To recreate any of the steps of this manual please install:

 ```bash